 Lid Organizer(TRVL Version Only)

 The lid organizer adds a ton more usable space to the Pelican Air 1535.
-It’s the main reason I opted for the TRVL version.
+It’s the main reason I chose TRVL version for my base to build from.

 Lid organizer features: